OfficeDev/office-js-docs-pr/docs/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md

 > [!IMPORTANT]
 >
-> - App catalogs on SharePoint do not support add-in features that are implemented in the `VersionOverrides` node of the [add-in manifest](../develop/add-in-manifests.md), such as add-in commands.
+> - App catalogs on SharePoint do not support add-in features that are implemented in the `VersionOverrides` node of the [Office add-in XML manifest](../develop/xml-manifest-overview.md), such as add-in commands.
 > - If you’re targeting a cloud or hybrid environment, we recommend that you [use Integrated Apps via the Microsoft 365 admin center](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps) to publish your add-ins.
 > - App catalogs on SharePoint are not supported in Office on Mac.
 To deploy Office Add-ins to Mac clients, you must submit them to [AppSource](/office/dev/store/submit-to-the-office-store).